napari-threedee/napari-threedee/docs/how_to/point_manipulator.md

 	python points_manipulator_plugin.py
 	```

 3. The viewer will open in 3D rendering mode with a Points layer and 3 points and the widget already visible.
 The widget can be otherwise accessed from the Plugins menu: **Plugins -> napari-threedee -> point manipulator**.
-Click the "activate" to start the plugin.
+Click the "activate" button to start the plugin.

 	![plugin opened](https://user-images.githubusercontent.com/1120672/207382282-dad2bd6f-68cf-47d6-89ed-be326d320f93.png)